-2. Decides that, should the Fund reach a level below \in 7 million by the end of the year, the Assembly should decide on its replenishment up to an amount it deems appropriate, but no less than \in 7 million;
+2. Decides that, should the Fund reach a level below \notin 7 million by the end of the year, the Assembly should decide on its replenishment up to an amount it deems appropriate, but no less than \notin 7 million;

-3. Requests the Bureau to keep the \in 7 million threshold underreview in light of further experience on the functioning of the Contingency Fund.
+3. Requests the Bureau to keep the \notin 7 million threshold under review in light of further experience on the functioning of the Contingency Fund.